Rivergate Mall

+Defunct shopping mall in Goodlettsville, Tennessee, U.S.

-Rivergate Mall is a super-regional shopping mall located in Goodlettsville, Tennessee, United States, just outside of Nashville, the state capital of Tennessee.
-Opened in October 1971, the mall features 1129035 sqft of gross leasable area, with approximately 80 stores and restaurants, as well as a food court.
-Rivergate Mall has two anchor stores: Dillard's and JCPenney.
-There are two vacant anchor stores that were formerly Macy's and Sears.
-Its original anchor stores were Cain-Sloan, Castner Knott, and JCPenney.
-The mall sits in the core of a shopping district that is shared by the city of Goodlettsville and the Nashville neighborhood of Madison.
+Rivergate Mall was a super-regional shopping mall located in Goodlettsville, Tennessee, United States, just outside of Nashville, the state capital of Tennessee.
+Opened in October 1971, the mall featured 1129035 sqft of gross leasable area.
+It once held up to 80 stores and restaurants.
+Rivergate Mall opened with three anchor stores—Cain-Sloan, Castner Knott, and JCPenney—and later expansions added a food court and a new anchor space which was occupied by Sears.
+The mall underwent a decline in tenancy beginning in the 2000s, with several stores relocating to nearby shopping centers such as Opry Mills and the Streets of Indian Lake.
+The final interior tenants of the mall closed in December 2025, with the mall itself closing in February 2026.
+The mall was located in the core of a shopping district that is shared by the city of Goodlettsville and the Nashville neighborhood of Madison.
 This area is colloquially referred to by locals as "Rivergate," after the mall.
-Rivergate Mall is managed by Hendon Properties.